 - Illegally entering the apartment

-- Injuries that occur in the rental property that are due to the landlord’s neglect
+- Injuries that occur in the rental property that are due to neglect

 - Evicting illegally

 - Violating the Right to Quiet Enjoyment

 - Using a tenant’s security deposit for reasons other than those mentioned in the terms of the lease and state laws

-- Missing or damaged belongings due to the landlord’s neglect
+- Missing or damaged belongings due to neglect

 - Non-reimbursement of your living expenses when you had to temporarily move out due to issues with the unit

-Most landlord-tenant disputes are handled by a small claims court, as these cases only involve money.
-These courts allow a tenant to sue a landlord for a maximum of $3,500 to $10,000, depending on the state.
+Most of these disputes are handled by a small claims court, as these cases only involve money.
+These courts allow a tenant to sue for a maximum of $3,500 to $10,000, depending on the state.
 But if you plan to sue your landlord beyond that account, you must use a different court.